wazeerzulfikar/Blog/content/post/first.md

 date = "2017-06-10T12:02:44+05:30"
-description = "The First Steps of the Project." tags = [] title = "Week 1 - The Scaffolding"
+description = "The First Steps of the Project." tags = [] title = "Chapter 1 - The Scaffolding"
 draft=false

 +++